fox-it/quantuminsert/pcaps/README.md

 Malicious Javascript
 --------------------
 The following pcap contains a malicious javascript response that is inserted when the browser visits `imgur.com`.
-The shot is done on the SYN+ACK of the following url `http://platform.twitter.com/widgets.js` that is included by imgur.com.
+The shot is done on the SYN+ACK of the following url `http://platform.twitter.com/widgets.js`, which is loaded by imgur.com.

  * [qi_local_SYNACK_imgur_qdp.pcap](qi_local_SYNACK_imgur_qdp.pcap)